Can I apply to more than one programme?

 Reference letters should be written by academics or professionals who can give us some more information on your skills and experiences than your CV or transcript can convey.
 The Admissions Committee gives more importance to a referee who knows you well and can speak about your particular strengths and accomplishments than to an important name who writes just a sentence.

 Can my referees send their letters directly to the Admissions Office?

 Your referees will be able to submit their reference letters through the online application system.
-You will have to provide their details in the respective section of the application form and the system will then contact your referees directly with instructions how to submit their reference letters.
-Please remember that you must state the institutional email address of your referee, as IBEI does not accept reference letters sent from gmail, yahoo, hotmail etc. accounts.
+You will have to provide their details in the respective section of the application form and the system will then contact your referees directly with instructions on how to submit their reference letters.
+Please remember that you must state the institutional email address of your referee, as IBEI does not accept reference letters sent from Gmail, Yahoo, Hotmail etc. accounts.

 Tuition fees and financial aid

 The tuition fees depend on your choice of subjects and their corresponding ECTS credits.
 The price is €186 per credit, therefore if you enrol the minimum of 60 ECTS credits, your tuition fee will be €11,160.